About Saemidori - Kagoshima Saemidori

 In 1969, at a national research institute in Kagoshima, these two varieties were crossbred with a clear purpose: to combine the best traits of each.
 After more than two decades of careful selection, 'Saemidori' was finally born.
 Its name, meaning "vivid green," comes from the breathtakingly bright green color of the tea when brewed.

 The appeal of 'Saemidori' goes beyond its beautiful appearance.
-Its delicious flavor is backed by science.

 A Perfect Match: Why Kagoshima's Saemidori is Special